-- Carry out or contribute to Protection or GBV Risk Analysis for CVA with women and girls of different ages and with disabilities-- identify risks, mitigation measures and adaptations to make CVA safer for all. (see below) - Take into account gender/ GBV risks, gender and social norms, women's preferences, particularly in determining the

-- target recipients and delivery mechanism. - Monitor safe access to CVA (were GBV and protection risks mitigated?) as well as its intended outcomes (e.g. transport to access GBV and SRH services; covering essential needs). - Accountability mechanisms: complaints and feedback mechanisms such as hotlines.

-- PSEA and whistleblowing protocol, multi-channel feedback with beneficiaries, local partners, etc. - Data protection protocol for data sharing and storage with partners including private sector (e.g. mobile phone companies, banks), carrying out Code of Conduct/PSEA training for all partners, with signed agreements and a zero tolerance policy
+- Carry out or contribute to Protection or GBV Risk Analysis for CVA with women and girls of different ages and with disabilities-- identify risks, mitigation measures and adaptations to make CVA safer for all. (see below) - Taking into account gender/GBV risks, gender and social norms, women's preferences, particularly in determining the target recipients and delivery mechanism - Monitoring of safe access to CVA (were GBV and protection risks mitigated?) as well as its intended outcomes (e.g. transport to access GBV and SRH services, if that was the objective, or on other essential needs?) - Accountability mechanisms: complaints and feedback mechanisms such as hotlines, PSEA and whistleblowing protocol, multi-channel feedback with beneficiaries, local partners, etc. - Data protection protocol for data sharing and storage with partners including private sector (e.g. mobile phone companies, banks), carrying out Code of Conduct/PSEA training for all partners, with signed agreements and a zero tolerance policy.

-Key Message: UNFPA takes into account protection and GBV risks, gender and social norms and women's preferences in determining the target recipients and delivery mechanism to ensure CVA safely reaches women and girls.